Roanlb/nc_news_be/README.md

 ## Roan NC News Server

-This is an application programming environment for serving news items, and my backend project for Northcoders.
+This is a REST application programming interface for serving news items, and my backend project for Northcoders.

 ### Prerequisites